Polymer-fullerene bulk heterojunction solar cell: Device Architecture

 For Fullerene-based OPV, there are two device architectures in use today: traditional (conventional) and inverted.
 The BHJ conventional architecture has set a significant milestone in terms of improving efficiencies in OPVs in order to commercialize them.
 However, due to oxygen and moisture intrusion into the electrodes, as well as damage caused by air or oxidation of the electrodes, the environmental stability of these OPVs remains the most difficult challenge to overcome.
 To overcome this challenge researchers had established inverted device architecture for BHJ PSCs.
 In an inverted device, the bottom transparent electrode serves as the cathode while the top electrode is an anode.
 The inverted devices exhibited higher environmental stability, and higher efficiencies in most cases in comparison with the conventional architecture of OPVs, which is achieved by using high work function metal or metal oxides as a cathode and the low work function metal as an anode.
 In the normal architecture the low work function cathode would easily get oxidized in the air by oxygen and moisture, thus using a higher work function cathode minimizes this tendency and improves efficiency and stability.

-Functions/Applications

-The primary function of a solar cell is the conversion of light energy into electrical energy by means of the photovoltaic effect.
-In particular, polymer-fullerene bulk heterojunction solar cells are promising because of their potential in low processing costs and mechanical flexibility in comparison to conventional inorganic solar cells.
-Solution processing potentially allows reductions in manufacturing costs through screen printing, doctor blading, inkjet printing, and spray deposition at low temperatures.
-To overcome the narrow spectral overlap of organic polymer absorption bands, experiments have blended conjugated polymer donors with high electron affinity fullerene derivatives as acceptors to extend the spectral sensitivity.
-Ternary solar cells are a promising approach to increased efficiency and light harvesting properties of organic photovoltaic cells (OPV).
+Advantages and Applications

+Polymer-fullerene cells differ fundamentally from inorganic devices (like silicon) in their mechanical properties and processing methods, leading to distinct advantages and use cases.

+Manufacturing advantages

+The primary appeal of polymer-fullerene technology lies in its potential for low-cost manufacturing: